GeJintian/NIO_internship/Readings.md

 ##### [CoBERL: Contrastive BERT for Reinforcement Learning](https://arxiv.org/pdf/2107.05431.pdf)
 > RL algorithms for games like Atari.

+The author wants to improve learning efficiency of reinforcement learning with transformer.
+It is well know that the dataset for reinforcement learning is often small and highly correlated, while transformer requires a large amount of dataset for training.
+In this paper, the author
 [Network structure](./pictures/?.png)

 ### Loss and others